viet34tqc/notebook/technical-terms.md

 ## Escaping data

-Escaping output is the process of securing output data by stripping out unwanted data, like malformed HTML or script tags.
+Escaping output is the process of securing output data by converting unwanted character like '<', '>' to its escape sequence.
 This process helps secure your data prior to rendering it for the end user.
 If output data has HTML, it will convert to `&amp; or &lt;`

 ## Sanitizing data

-Sanitizing data is the process of securing/cleaning/filtering input data before saving it into database
+Sanitizing data is the process of stripping out unwanted character in input data before saving it into database.
+For example: `<script>content</script>` will be convert to 'content' only

 ## Babel